una/personal-goals/happy-moments/happy-moments.md

 03/29/2015
 ---
-The organizers and CSS Conf AU speakers went to the Healesville Sanctuary today (which was unbelieveable) and afterward there was a fun hat party on Glen's rooftop.
+The organizers and CSS Conf AU speakers went to the Healesville Sanctuary today (which was unbelievable) and afterward there was a fun hat party on Glen's rooftop.
 Australians are so much fun.

 03/30/2015
 ---